Cassa-sys/CSC325ClassProject/user_personas/README.md

-# Purpose of this Directory
+# Purpose of this directory

-The purpose of this directory is to analyze the different [User Personas] that are vested in this project.

-Each User Persona is inside of a different file such as [developer.md] In each file we track:
+[User Personas] interests?

+Each file in this directory has a separate User Persona

+## Tracked information

 - The name of the User Persona
 - Their role in the project
 - Demographics in the User Persona
 - Their Goals / Motivations
 - Challenges / Pain Points with the project
-- A brief scenario illustrating how they interact with the project
+- An example of how they interact with the project

+## Why

+- To know what the different personas desire
+- How to market to those personas